sfirke/march-mania/march_madness_how_to.md

 Scraping the input data
 -----------------------

+*Scripts 01 and 02*

 ### Ken Pomeroy's Ratings

 I pseudo-scraped Ken Pomeroy's men's basketball ratings data, going back to 2002.
 I mirrored his data in a Google Sheets document, then used the `googlesheets` package to extract and tidy it.

-See my [short googleshets accessing script](scripts/01_ken_pom_scraping.R), which grabs the pre-season rankings for each year and then combines them into a single tidy table, and extracts the Pomeroy ratings.
+See my [short googlesheets accessing script](scripts/01_ken_pom_scraping.R), which grabs the pre-season rankings for each year and then combines them into a single tidy table, and extracts the Pomeroy ratings.

 ### Preseason rankings